pnp/List-Formatting/view-samples/vertical-mega-menu/README.md

 > Note: Do not set `>` and `|`, which are used as delimiters, to [Header] and [Link Text].

-- The following is an example of a `Menu` field value.
+- The following is an example of the value of the `Menu` column.
 ```
 @@@Samples
 >Power Platform Samples|https://pnp.github.io/powerplatform-samples/